ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 ]
 ```

-Because the r-universe will build package binaries within an hour, if someone attempts to install a package that was _just_ released to CRAN, they will not see the dialoge above, because R will detect that a binary is available from your r-universe.
+Because the r-universe will build package binaries within an hour, if someone attempts to install a package that was _just_ released to CRAN, they will not see the dialogue above, because R will detect that a binary is available from your r-universe.

 There are some caveats with this however: